 Open Bible Data Home About News OET Key

-Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on any Bible version abbreviation to see the verse in more of its context.
-The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
-Please double-check these texts in advance before using in public.
+Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible—click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations—the older translations are further down the page (so you can read up from the bottom to trace the English translation history).
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible—please double-check these texts in advance before using in public.

-UHBיַ֣עַן קָ֭רָאתִי וַתְּמָאֵ֑נוּ נָטִ֥יתִי יָ֝דִ֗י וְאֵ֣ין מַקְשִֽׁיב׃
+UHB יַ֣עַן קָ֭רָאתִי וַתְּמָאֵ֑נוּ נָטִ֥יתִי יָ֝דִ֗י וְאֵ֣ין מַקְשִֽׁיב׃ ‡

-(yaˊan qārāʼtī vattəmāʼēnū nāţiytī yādiy vəʼēyn maqshiyⱱ.)
+(yaˊan qārāʼtī vattəmāʼēnū nāţitī yādiy vəʼēyn maqshiyⱱ.)

 Key: khaki:verbs, red:negative.